debops/debops/docs/defaults-detailed.rst

 with the provided keyfile but does not configure it in :file:`/etc/crypttab`.
 This is not directly supported and the role can not be extended easily to fully support this because of the internal role design.
-Changing that is not intended only to support this use case is not intended.
+Changing that is not intended only to support this use case.

 Also, this use case requires that the passphrase is never saved anywhere on persistent storage on the remote host.

-There is workaround which meats these requirements by making use of the :ref:`ansible_controller_mounted state <cryptsetup__devices_state_ansible_controller_mounted>`.
+There is a workaround which meets these requirements by making use of the :ref:`ansible_controller_mounted state <cryptsetup__devices_state_ansible_controller_mounted>`.

 You will need two role runs with slightly changed configuration for this.
 For